cysouw/diathesis/text/c09_adverbials.md

 This diathesis is yet another kind of object exchange, i.e. it is a diathesis in which the role marked as accusative is changed between the alternants.
 The current variant is always marked with the resultative preverb *voll‑* and is an example of the ~~filled holonym~~ object exchange (cf. [@sec:intro-demoted-object-exchange]).
 The new object after the diathesis is a holonym ('whole') that is filled with the original meronymic object ('part').
 When not marked as accusative, the preposition used with the holonym is either *in, an* or *auf*.
 The preposition for the meronym is always *mit*.
 There is a parallel diathesis the preverbs, discussed in detail in [@sec:preverb-applicative-antipassive].

 An example is the verb *schenken* 'to pour' and the alternant *vollschenken* 'to pour until full'.
 Before the diathesis, the moved substance (here *Wein* 'wine') is marked as an accusative object and the container (here *Glas* 'glass') is expressed as an obligatory prepositional phrase [@next a,b].
 After the diathesis, the verb *vollschenken* [@next c] marks the container as the accusative object (*Glas*) and the moved substance (*Wein*) is expressed with a *mit* prepositional phrase, or dropped completely.
-The verbs that allow for this diathesis describe an action in which a container is filled with a moved substance, so the new accusative after the diathesis is the 'filled holonym'.
+The verbs that allow for this diathesis describe an action in which a container is filled with a moved substance, so the new accusative after the diathesis is the filled holonym.
 This diathesis is typically stacked with a subsequent possessor-of-accusative dative [@next c], see [@sec:case-possessor-accusative-to-dative], which can also be a self-inflicting reflexive pronoun [@next d], see [@sec:reflexive-dative-accusative].

 ::: ex
 a.
 Ich schenke den Wein in das Glas.